How to manage money with women and money flying around her

 Resources and books on how to manage money

-The below aren’t paid advertisements or promotions, just our personal recommendations:
+The below aren’t paid advertisements or promotions, just my personal recommendations:

-You can also sign up to some of these programmes using our links below:
+You can also sign up to some of these programmes using the links below:

 What are some of your favourite personal finance books, channels or tips?
 Do share in the comments.